AhnafMubashshir/DevOps_Learning/School of SRE.md

 **Docker Image**
 A Docker image is a lightweight, standalone, and **executable package** that includes everything needed to run a piece of software, including the code, runtime, libraries, and system tools.
 It is a snapshot of a filesystem with the necessary components to run an application.

 ## **_Orchestration With Kubernetes_
 The Kubernetes components themselves are run as containers wrapped in Pods (which is the most basic kubernetes resource object).

-Control plane components:
+**Control plane components**:
-kube-apiserver
+- ube-apiserver
-etcd
+- etcd
-kube-scheduler
+- kube-scheduler
-kube-controller-manager
+- kube-controller-manager
-Node plane components
+- Node plane components
-kubelet
+- kubelet
-kube-proxy
+- kube-proxy

-This workflow might help you understand the working on components better:
+This **workflow** might help you understand the working on components better:

-An SRE installs kubectl in their local machine.
+1. An SRE installs kubectl in their local machine.
 This is the client which interacts with the Kubernetes control plane (and hence the cluster).

-They create a YAML file, called manifest which specifies the desired state of the resource (e.g a deployment names “frontend” needs 3 pods to always be running)
+2. They create a YAML file, called manifest which specifies the desired state of the resource (e.g a deployment names “frontend” needs 3 pods to always be running)

-When they issue a command to create objects based in the YAML file, the kubectl CLI tool sends a rest API request to the kube-apiserver.
+3. When they issue a command to create objects based in the YAML file, the kubectl CLI tool sends a rest API request to the kube-apiserver.

-If the manifest is valid, it is stored as key value pairs in the etcd server on the control plane.
+4. If the manifest is valid, it is stored as key value pairs in the etcd server on the control plane.

-kube-scheduler chooses which nodes to put the containers on (basically schedules them)
+5. kube-scheduler chooses which nodes to put the containers on (basically schedules them)

-There are controller processes (managed by kube-controller manager) which makes sure the current state of the cluster is equivalent to the desired state (here, 3 pods are indeed running in the cluster -> all is fine).
+6. There are controller processes (managed by kube-controller manager) which makes sure the current state of the cluster is equivalent to the desired state (here, 3 pods are indeed running in the cluster -> all is fine).

-On the node plane side, kubelet makes sure that pods are locally kept in running state.
+7. On the node plane side, kubelet makes sure that pods are locally kept in running state.

-## 3.System Design